tiloc/faiadashu/example/README.md

-# example
+# Fire Dash Example

-An example app to show off the Widgets on FHIR® collection.
+An example app to show off the Fire Dash widgets.

 Use the menu to explore the widgets.